Claude Code Hands-On (1): Install, the Three-Layer Config, and the # @ /init Trio

 Install Claude Code, understand the three-layer settings.json system, and learn the three quietly powerful primitives: # to write into context, @ to reference files, /init to generate the project memory file.

-This is the first in a six-part field guide to Claude Code.
+This is the first in a ten-part field guide to Claude Code.
 The order is deliberate: each piece unlocks the next.
-By the end you will be using six features 90% of users never touch.
+By the end, you’ll be using features that 90% of users never touch.

-There is one supported install path right now and it’s the right one:
+There is one supported install path, and it’s the right one.

 | |